"""Interface for interacting with a SQLite database containing geochemical data.

 must have the following columns:

-analysis, aliquot, date, insturment, technique
+analysis, aliquot, date, instrument, technique

 df_aliquots : pandas.DataFrame